AlexSutila/GBEmulator/README.md

 state it passes all blargs cpu instruction and memory access timing tests and dmg acid 2 to prove basic graphical accuracy.

-There are still lots of inaccuracies and areas that I'm not happy with and I plan on rewriting a lot of it.
-Keep in mind this is still very much a work in progress.
-I also have yet to implement any sound support.
+There are still lots of inaccuracies that I may fine tune as I see fit when I run into compatability issues I have a problem with.
+I still have yet to add any sound support, so I may return to do that in the future as well.

 ![passing tests](https://user-images.githubusercontent.com/96510931/152865596-5f94be09-f963-4f6f-bc8c-cf6852a817db.png)